DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 MPK2: xpub78e...
 MPK3: xpub87t...
 ```
-In `information package A`add the master public key from cosigner 1:
+In `information package A` add the master public key from cosigner 3:

 `MPK1: xpub668...`

+In `information package C` add the master public key from cosigner 2:

+`MPK2: xpub78e...`

 Thats it!
 Finish by deleting all the pictures of QR-codes on your phone or camera.